Kinetic200/blackjack-game/README.md

 ## 📄 License

-This project is built for educational purposes as part of a coding challenge.
+This project is built for the MAC projects AC as part of a coding challenge.

 ## 🤝 Contributing

-This is a take-home project, but feedback and suggestions are welcome!
+This is a take home project, but feedback and suggestions are welcome!

 ---